It starts with Hello and it's often surprising who is affected by loneliness.

 “I’m showing compassion, empowering people, letting them know what help is out there, and helping them move forward.”
 Lisa, Independent Living Volunteer

 Commitment: The service operates from Monday to Friday between the hours of 10:00am – 17:00pm.
 Minimum commitment of 6 months, volunteers must be available 3 - 4 hours per week on weekdays

-South Lanarkshire Council are trying to facilitate outdoor visiting to Care Homes in the Hamilton and Larkhall area and to assist with this we are looking to buy Gazebos to provide a bit of shelter from the elements for carers and service users alike as visits are restricted to outdoor areas at the moment.
+South Lanarkshire Council are trying to facilitate outdoor visiting to Care Homes in the Hamilton area and to assist with this we are looking to buy Gazebos to provide a bit of shelter from the elements for carers and service users alike as visits are restricted to outdoor areas at the moment.
 We need a couple of local volunteers who could help with putting up and taking down the gazebos (this might be a daily requirement, depending on the weather etc) Volunteers will erect the gazebo in the morning and take it down around tea time each night.
 This volunteering would go a long way to helping in facilitating the re-connection of family members.

 Last updated 2 months ago

 Each year we support over 11,000 residents and visitors to explore our rich natural and cultural heritage.
 We welcome volunteers who can help us deliver environmental interpretation to schools, groups and at public events.
 We also welcome volunteers who would like to help us in promoting and protecting our biodiversity through site and species monitoring.

 The people we are looking for should be:

 -Welcoming and comfortable working with a wide range of audiences.